Reuben27/CS433-Computer-Networks/Assignment 1/README.md

-# CS433 Computer Networks
+# CS433 Computer Networks Assignment 1

-## Assignment 1

-### Network Application using Socket Programming
+## Network Application using Socket Programming
 The goal was to develop a simple remote file system service (RFS) and understand the principles of layered network architecture.

+### Quickstart
 Following are the steps to compile and execute the code:

 - You must have [Python](https://www.python.org/) and pip installed on your laptop/desktop.
 Run the following commands to check the whether you have them installed or not.
 ```